Fiction - Mystery & Thriller

 M.S.
 WILLIS is the author of The Estate, a series of chilling romantic suspense that begins with MADELINE ABDUCTED.
 She lives in Florida and is also a photographer and musician.

 CHRISTOPHER J. YATES was born and raised in England.
 He studied Law at Oxford University, which he says led very naturally into a career in puzzles, both as an editor and compiler.
 He has represented the United Kingdom at the World Puzzle Championships, written for magazines and newspapers in Britain, Australia and the United States, and currently compiles crosswords for various publications, including The New York Post.
 In 2006 he moved from London to New York City, where he currently lives.
-BLACK CHALK is his first novel.
+He is the author of BLACK CHALK and GRIST MILL ROAD, both published by Picador.